 People search for a black leopard picture.
 Here are four, two of which are, I think, a little unusual.
 They big ones with the Polaroid borders are not very sharp but they are good nonetheless because they arrest the attention.
 The leopards are jet black or they look that way.
 Sometimes a black leopard is very dark with a black or dark grey pattern but not all black.
-Even leopards that seem completely black have an extremely faint pattern.
-In fact black leopards have a range of “blackness” and, as is the case for other melanistic animals, are not always what appears to be jet black.

 This picture right is of a captive black jaguar (it has larger rosettes – hollow spots – than the leopard).
 This is a cat that looks like a leopard even when it is not black!.
 The picture makes the point very clearly.
 You can see the faint black pattern.

 The black leopard is also called the black panther but then so is the black jaguar.
 The word “panther” is used generically to mean a large wild cat of unspecified species.
 It usually applies to black (melanistic) wild cats but can also be used to describe the cougar or puma.